vitiral/trfl/README.md

 ### Versioned Data

-The VersionedRef is simply an array of `versions`, along with an array of the current (and possibly future) versions.
-Recall, we can only set bits, never clear them!
+The VersionedRef is simply an array of the past and (possibly future and current) version of some data.
+If `next` is set, then look there for the current version.
+Otherwise, the last initialized version in `versions` the current one.

+Why do we do this?
+Recall, we can only set bits, never clear them... unless we clear a whole sector, which is what the GC does.
 We have to reserve space for future changes ahead of time.

-When the `len` of versions has been exhausted, the "newest" version will be at `next`, which will have double the current len.
-This means that the time to find a version is the same as performing a binary search (`O(log v)` where v is the number of versions).
+When `versions` are exhausted, a new set of versions with twice the length are reserved at `next`.
+Therefore the time to find a version is the same as performing a binary search: `O(log v)` where v is the number of versions.

 ```
 struct VersionedRef[A] {